18F/doj-atr-prototype/README.md

 This a non-production system.
 This means this site is only for testing and prototyping and may not be used to store actual data.

-This branch is for use during external research during the week of Sept 19th.
+This branch is for use during external research on Sept 22, 2023.

 ## Development